mjalloh256/SOC-LAB-Incident-report-/README.md

 <h2>Introduction/Description</h2>
-This project consists of a virtual lab SOC event simulation that I created.
-For this lab I was presented with log data that would purposely trigger an alert on the SIEM tool(Splunk) that was running on my network.
-With the snapshots of data and tools that I used to investigate this alert.
-I will walk you through my thought process of how I triaged this whole event.
+This project involves a virtual lab SOC event simulation that I created.
+In this lab, I was presented with log data intentionally designed to trigger an alert on the SIEM tool (Splunk) running on my network.
+Using snapshots of the data and tools, I will guide you through my thought process on how I triaged this entire event.
 <br />